sudarshanmhasrup/localina/readme.md

 #### Step 3: Update the Locale

-To change the language at runtime, simply call the updateLocale function with your desired locale code.
+To change the language at runtime, call the updateLocale function with your desired locale code.

 ```kotlin
 // Replace "hi" with your desired locale code.